microsoft/Windows-driver-samples/print/cpsuisam/README.md

 ---
 topic: sample
-description: The CPSUISAM application causes the CPSUI to call the print spooler to create property sheet pages for the default printer.
+description: "The CPSUISAM application causes the CPSUI to call the print spooler to create property sheet pages for the default printer."
 languages:
 - cpp
 products: